projectcapsule/capsule/docs/operator/managed-kubernetes/aws-eks.md

-# Capsule with Amazon EKS
+# Capsule on AWS EKS

-This is an example how to install Amazon EKS cluster and one user manged by capsule.
+This is an example how to install AWS EKS cluster and one user manged by Capsule.

 It is based on [Using IAM Groups to manage Kubernetes access](https://www.eksworkshop.com/beginner/091_iam-groups/intro/)